 Call for Proposals

-The Religion and Social Sciences Unit (RSS) invites proposals for papers and research projects that address the introspective turn to the theme of the 2020 conference: To the guilds of Religious Studies and Theology and to how we research, write, and think about religion.
+The Religion and Social Sciences Unit (RSS) invites proposals for papers and research projects that address the introspective turn to the theme of the 2021 conference: Religion, Poverty and Inequality: Contemplating our Collective Futures, which continues with previous presidential themes on research, writing, and thinking about religion and the American public.
 We welcome proposals that address the following:

 Statement of Purpose

 Amanda Baugh, California State University, Northridge1/1/2019 - 12/31/2024

 Jeffrey Guhin, University of California, Los Angeles1/1/2016 - 12/31/2021